The Pulse Blog

 That’s a 7% increase since 2017.
 And it’s not just large companies these criminals are attacking.
 The FBI says that phishing is the third most common type of scam reported to them, regardless of a company’s size, industry, or location.

 While scammers are constantly updating their tactics, some components stay the same.
 Having your employees be able to identify a phishing scam is one way to keep your company safe.
-With 97% of people saying they can’t even identify a phishing scam, Pulse Technology is here with some helpful tips.
+With 97% of people saying they can’t even identify a phishing email, Pulse Technology is here with some helpful tips.

 1. Check the sender’s e-mail address.
 You’ll often be able to verify a phishing e-mail by simply looking at the portion after the @ symbol.
 Go to the company’s website to verify the domain (the portion after the @) to see if they match.